How Orthodox Jews Avoid Wearing Wool And Linen Together The Forward

 When they pray, they may wear.
 Many people have the custom of wearing the tallit only when they are praying, but others, particularly orthodox jews, wear a special small tallit, called a tallit katan, under their clothes.
 By way of the common immigrant professions of fabrication and garment work, jewish people filtered into the sphere of fashion design.

-Outfits To Wear With White Nikes
+Outfits To Wear With Clarks

 Orthodox jews avoid wearing shatnez, the biblically prohibited combination of wool and linen, by employing experts to.